Evil Queen (Disney): Film and television

+In Enchanted (2007), Susan Sarandon's Queen Narissa characteristics, powers, and physical features were inspired by the Queen as well as by Maleficent from Sleeping Beauty.
+Hank Tucker's storyboard shows how Narissa would appear as just the Evil Queen in an early version of the film's animated opening.
 In a possibly related Mike Disa's and Evan Spiliotopoulos' abandoned pitch for the DisneyToons' Snow White prequel film The Seven Dwarfs, a beautiful girl similarly named Narcissa appears to aid the dwarfs against an evil wizard, who would be eventually revealed as her father whom she would betray and trap him inside a mirror.
 Narcissa steals the ancient magic secrets of the Olden Dwarfs, marries and then murders Snow White's father, and "begins her reign as the Evil Queen, with the damned soul of her own father forever encased in the Magic Mirror as her slave.
 Thus, the dwarfs must live in hiding to protect their families from the Queen's vengeance."
-Three computer-animated sequels to The Seven Dwarfs "were to follow the title characters return home to families and friends after the Evil Queen's death in Snow White."
+Three animated sequels to The Seven Dwarfs "were to follow the title characters return home to families and friends after the Evil Queen's death in Snow White."

-In a 2015 Disney Channel Original Movie titled Descendants, the aged Evil Queen (played by Kathy Najimy) is among a host of other villains who have been imprisoned on a forbidden Isle of the Lost, and her daughter Evie (played by Sofia Carson) is among their offspring who are allowed to return into the kingdom to attend school alongside the offspring of iconic Disney heroes (Evie's father is unidentified).
-The Evil Queen seemed to have joined forces with Maleficent, Jafar, and Cruella De Vil in trying to take over Auradon.
+In Descendants (2015), the aged Evil Queen (Kathy Najimy) is among a host of other villains who was resurrected and imprisoned on the forbidden Isle of the Lost, and her daughter Evie (Sofia Carson) is among their offspring who are allowed to return into the kingdom to attend school alongside the offspring of iconic Disney heroes (Evie's father is unidentified).
+The Evil Queen have joined forces with Maleficent, Jafar, and Cruella De Vil in trying to take over Auradon.
 Its title image features the iconic red apple of the Evil Queen, which was prominently featured in a teaser trailer.
-Carson returned as Evie in 2017's Descendants 2 and 2019's Descendants 3.
+The film was followed by Descendants: Wicked World (2015), Descendants 2 (2017), and Descendants 3 (2019), all of them starring Sofia Carson as Evie.

-In Justin Merz's and Evan Daugherty's script for the live-action spin-off Rose Red, currently in development, Snow White's sister Rose Red is going to "join Grumpy and the fellow Dwarves on a journey to find the Evil Queen and break her curse."
-Another project in development was Michael Seitzman's television series Book of Enchantment.
+In The Wonderful World of Mickey Mouse, the Queen, in her old hag form (voiced by Tress MacNeille), is a prominent character in the parody episode "Once Upon an Apple", where she goes up against Mickey Mouse after the mirror told her he is the fairest in the land, ending with Mickey dressing her up as Snow White and sending her off to find her prince.
+The Queen's crown (put in a museum by Snow White) is also one of key items in Sofia the First.

-In The Wonderful World of Mickey Mouse, the Queen, in her old hag form (voiced by Tress MacNeille), plays a prominent role in the episode "Once Upon an Apple", where she goes up against Mickey Mouse.
+In Justin Merz and Evan Daugherty's script for the live-action spin-off Rose Red, in development as of 2016, Snow White's sister Rose Red is going to "join Grumpy and the fellow Dwarves on a journey to find the Evil Queen and break her curse."
+Another Evil Queen related project in development was Michael Seitzman's television series Book of Enchantment, which was cancelled after Disney executives deemed it "too dark".

-Gal Gadot will portray the character in a live-action version of the animated film.
+The Evil Queen appears as one of the antagonists in the Lego special for Disney+ Lego Disney Princess: Villains Unite.